-In Bath, Bristol, Bradford and Guernsey we provide play, art and creative therapy for children and their carers who are facing trauma and extreme challenges.
+In Bath, Bristol, Bradford, Oxford and Guernsey we provide play, art and creative therapy for children and their carers who are facing trauma and extreme challenges.

 Aims of the Therapy Centres

 We want to help children process what is going on in their world.

 We want to help them find their voice.

 We want to give them the time and space to work out what they are feeling, and why, so they can be empowered into a positive, bright future.

 Using play, fun, art, drama and music to help children process, think, learn and speak.

 Ensuring that every child is valued, cared for, listened to, and that their feelings are validated and processed.

 Providing a network of excellent therapists, carers and other professionals, all committed to proactive intervention, giving children the possibility of a fantastic future.